smmalik98/Data-Visualization-IS445-/_projects/1_Vega_lite_project1.md

 </div>

-## Drag and Select Bars on 1st Plot to Interact With 2nd Plot
+## Drag and Select Bars on 1st Area Plot to Interact With the rest 3 charts

 DASHBOARD 1